 Research shows that “singing or intoning spoken words and phrases can help facilitate speech output in patients with non-fluent aphasia.”

-Speech Therapy Apps
+3) Use Speech Therapy Apps

-Learning to Talk Again After Brain Injury
+Learning to Speak Again After Brain Injury: Key Points

-Hopefully this article has shown you that not only is it possible to regain your speech, but that if you work hard enough, you have a good chance at recovery.
+Hopefully, this article has shown you that not only is it possible to regain your speech but that if you work hard enough, you have a good chance at recovery.